 - ⅓ cup brown sugar (lightly packed, 60 g)

 - 1 large egg

 - Oil or melted butter for pan

 - 3 tablespoon pure maple syrup

-Spoon about 1/4 cup of batter into each cavity; try to distribute the batter evenly in the ring shape cavity.
+- Spoon about 3 ½ tablespoon of batter into each cavity of the prepared donut pan; try to distribute the batter evenly in the ring shape cavity.

-Remove from the oven and flip the pan over on top of a wire rack to remove the donuts from the pan and let them cool on the wire rack.
+- Remove from the oven and allow the donuts to cool for 5 - 10 minutes in the pan before flipping the pan over a wire rack to remove the donuts from the pan and let them cool completely.

-If you only have one donut pan, clean it out, oil and flour it and continue baking the rest of the batter.
+- If you only have one donut pan, clean it out, butter it again and bake the rest of the batter.

-For the glaze, in a medium bowl, whisk the maple syrup and powder sugar together until a thick glaze forms.
+- To make the glaze, whisk the maple syrup and powder sugar together in a small bowl until a thick glaze forms.

 - When the donuts are cool enough, dip one side of the donuts into the glaze, let excess drip back into the bowl.
 Place the donuts back on the wire rack, set the wire rack on a baking pan to catch any drips.
 Allow them to rest until the glaze hardens.